Little-Bears-Pre-School/little-bears-website/content/pages/index.md

 We are a member of the Pre-School Learning Alliance, Ofsted registered and a registered charity (charity number 1099694).

-Our last Ofsted inspection, carried out in Feb 2018 rated Little Bears as &ldquo;Good&rdquo; overall and &ldquo;Outstanding&rdquo; in the area of personal development, behaviour and welfare.
+Our last Ofsted inspection carried out in September 2023 rated Little Bears as &ldquo;Good&rdquo;.
+See [the inspection report](https://reports.ofsted.gov.uk/provider/16/EY271846) on the Ofsted website.

 [Meet the Team](about-us){: class="button"}